About the Festival

 By 1980, attendance was up to 8,000, and the location was moved to the dry moorage building in South Beach.
 The event continued to grow and expanded to a three-day event.
 By 1987, a Commercial Wine Competition was added.

-Today, the four-day event draws thousands of visitors to Newport during the last full weekend February, boasting over 150 vendors: seafood vendors, craftspeople, and more than eighty Northwest wineries all under a tented venue adjacent to the Rogue brewery in South Beach.
+Today, the four-day event draws thousands of visitors to Newport during the last full weekend February, boasting over 125 vendors: seafood vendors, craftspeople, and Northwest wineries all under a tented venue adjacent to the Rogue brewery in South Beach.
 More than 300 volunteers, a dedicated volunteer committee, and local support from city and county agencies make this annual event possible.
-Presenting Sponsor Chinook Winds Casino Resort has generously supported the event for the past twelve years.
+Presenting Sponsor Chinook Winds Casino Resort has generously supported the event for the past fourteen years.

 The event also offers the longest-running wine competition in the Northwest, open to all participating wine vendors at the festival.
 A team of five distinguished wine experts judge the prestigious Commercial Wine Competition at the beginning of February, awarding bronze, silver, and gold medals, and one Best in Show award.
 This early-in-the-year look at Northwest wines offers clear evidence of which wineries are on track and who to watch at other festival showcases around the country throughout the year.
 Medal winning wines are included in the official festival guide, so event attendees can purchase them while at the event.